Mensur304/Mensur304/README.md

 👋🏾   Hi, and welcome to my GitHub repository! 👋🏾

-I'm Mensur Ahemed, a Data Analyst @ iSphere.
+I'm Mensur Ahemed, a Data Analyst @ Blue Cross Blue Shield of Texas.

 Thanks for visiting my portfolio for technical audiences here on GitHub!